 Because the experimental approach of integrating reactor performance, physiological and morphological data may produce correlated and redundant data, a statistical instrument should be applied in order to extract the essential information for process monitoring and fault detection applications.
-Often, important information lies not in any individual variable but in how the variables change with respect to one another, i.e. how they co-vary (Wise and Gallagher, 1996).
-Data reduction and interpretation can be approached through the application of multivariate statistical methods, such as Principal Components Analysis (PCA).
+Often, important information lies not in any individual variable but in how the variables change with respect to one another, i.e., how they co-vary (Wise and Gallagher, 1996).
+Data reduction and interpretation can be approached through the application of multivariate statistical methods, such as principal components analysis (PCA).
 This method allows identifying patterns in data, and expressing them in order to highlight their similarities and differences.
-PCA is a projection method for analyze data and reduce it from an ndimensional space to few latent/hidden variables (Lee et al., 2006), while keeping information on its variability.
-It has been successfully applied to the monitoring of industrial processes (Li et al., 2000; McGregor and Koutodi, 1995) and wastewater treatment processes (Lee et al, 2004; Lee and Vanrolleghem, 2004; Rosen, 2001).
+PCA is a projection method for analyze data and reduce it from an n-dimensional space to few latent/hidden variables (Lee et al., 2006), while keeping information on its variability.
+It has been successfully applied to the monitoring of industrial processes (Li et al., 2000; MacGregor and Koutodi, 1995) and wastewater treatment processes (Lee et al., 2004; Lee and Vanrolleghem, 2004; Rosen, 2001).
 Since patterns in data can be hard to find in data of high dimension, where graphical representation is not available, the possibility of grouping the variability in few variables is an important step to visualize and consequently analyze the information.
-Chemometrics based techniques are tools that can lead chemists to move more efficiently on the path from measurements to information to knowledge (Frank and Kowalski, 1982).
+PCA is a very useful tool to group samples according to its characteristics and detection of the variables with higher influence in that grouping as stated in several works (Zbytniewski and Buszewski, 2005; Abouelwafa et al., 2008; Fuentes et al., 2008; Gil et al., 2008).

-Previously, three organic load disturbances were applied to lab-scale Expanded Granular Sludge Bed (EGSB) reactors (Costa el al., 2007, 2008a).
+Previously, three toxic shock loads were applied to lab-scale expanded granular sludge bed (EGSB) reactors (Costa et al., 2007).
 The corresponding effects were monitored by quantitative image analysis, specific methanogenic activity tests and reactor performance.
-In the present study, the multivariate statistical tool Principal Components Analysis was applied in order to highlight patterns, groups, trends and outliers in the data.
-In addition, PCA was employed to identify the variables that mostly reflect the shock load effects, and respective operational changes/problems recognition.
+In the present study, the multivariate statistical tool PCA was applied in order to highlight patterns, groups, trends and outliers in the data.
+In addition, it was employed to identify the variables that mostly reflect the shock load effects, and respective operational changes/problems recognition.